LazyLatte/ReflectIO/README.md

 1. Only mirrors are draggable and rotatable.

-2. Left Click Mirror: rotate clockwise
+2. Left click: rotate clockwise

-3. Right Click Mirror: rotate counterclockwise
+3. Right click: rotate counterclockwise

 ## Create Levels

 1. All objects are draggable and rotatable.

-2. Left Click Mirror: rotate clockwise
+2. Left click: rotate clockwise

-3. Right Click Mirror: delete
+3. Right click: delete